Bayesian Nonparametric Kernel-Learning: Related Work

 Kernel learning methods have also received attention due to the impact that kernel choice has on performance.
 Indeed, even if one fixes a family of kernels to use (e.g. RBF kernels) one still has to select the parameters of the kernels.
-This is often done with cross-validation or with methods like \cite{keerthi2007efficient,chapelle2002choosing}.
-A very popular approach to learning kernels in a more flexible class is multiple kernel learning (MKL) \cite{bach2004multiple,lanckriet2004learning}.
-As illustrated above, in MLK, one looks to learn a kernel that is the non-negative linear combination of a bank of fixed kernels.
-However, naively applying MKL approaches would still require the computation of several large Gram matrices; instead, as previously discussed, one may combine random features to perform scalable MKL (see \cite{lu2014scale} for an application of such ideas).
-Very recently, independent work \cite{yang2015carte} has explored an optimization approach, A la carte, to learning parameters of mixture of kernels, where one optimizes the parameters generating random features in non-convex likelihood problems.
-See also \cite{buazuavan2012fourier} for another optimization approach.
-Unfortunately, due to the non-convex nature of the optimization problem being optimized, such approaches yield non-interpretable kernels, whereas BaNK yield draws from a well defined posterior. \cite{Wilson2013} considers kernels of the form in \eqref{eq:mixkern}, with parameters chosen heuristically; \cite{wilson2012process} mentions the possibility of putting a DP prior model on parameters, but does so without a sampling algorithm and empirical details.
+This is often done with cross-validation or with methods like \citep{keerthi2007efficient,chapelle2002choosing}.
+A popular approach to learning kernels in a more flexible class is multiple kernel learning (MKL) \citep{bach2004multiple,lanckriet2004learning}.
+As illustrated is Section \ref{sec:expreg}, MKL learns a kernel that is the non-negative linear combination of a bank of fixed kernels.
+However, naively applying MKL approaches would still require the computation of several large Gram matrices; instead, as previously discussed, one may combine random features to perform scalable MKL (see \citet{lu2014scale} for an application of such ideas).
+Very recently, independent work \citep{yang2015carte} has explored an optimization approach, A la carte, to learning parameters of mixture of kernels, where one optimizes the parameters generating random features in non-convex likelihood problems.
+See also \citep{buazuavan2012fourier} for another optimization approach.
+Unfortunately, due to the non-convex nature of the optimization problem being optimized, such approaches yield non-interpretable kernels, whereas BaNK yield draws from a well defined posterior. \cite{Wilson2013} considers kernels as in \eqref{eq:mixkern}, but without inference over $L$, the number of mixture components. \cite{wilson2012process} mentions the possibility of putting a DP prior model on parameters, but does so without empirical details.